-The life sciences sector in Australia has always been a strong one – with state-of-the-art research facilities and capabilities, we’ve punched above our weight on the global stage.
-One positive to come from COVID has been the renewed focus on the sector by policy makers as an area of competitive advantage worth nurturing.
+The life sciences sector in Australia has always been strong – with state-of-the-art research facilities and expert capabilities, we’ve punched above our weight on the global stage.

 Top trends in Life Sciences

 Life science companies are no strangers to investment in R&D and innovation.
 The sector made a giant digitisation leap during the pandemic, implementing changes that might otherwise have taken a decade to achieve – ranging from telehealth to artificial intelligence application, integration of diagnostics and operational efficiency.
 Investment in technology is seen as key to increasing efficiency in processes, production and supply chains, helping offset inflationary pressures.
 R&D investment trends are key to support investment in technology to find efficiencies.